 Similar to a the concept of a Christmas Market, the Easter Markets are a great time to wander around looking at beautiful Easter decorations.
 One of the most famous items are the hand painted, real eggs.
 It is fun to watch them being decorated before your eyes before they hang them on their trees outside!

 Fasching is the German equivlance of Karnival and Mardi Gras.
 While Fasching season TECHNICALLY starts on November 11th at 11:11 am, the real festival and events don’t kick off until the week before Ash Wednesday.
 Depending on the region, there will be different traditions, but regardless of where you are, you will find everyone dressed up in costumes (think Halloween, but not in October!) and often partying or holding parades.
-While there are Fasching festivities everywhere in Germany, some of the biggest events can be found in Cologne (Koln
+While there are Fasching festivities everywhere in Germany, some of the biggest events can be found in Cologne (Koln) and the Rhineland region.

 Another popular medieval fest is held every year in Cochem